 The popular ecommerce website Etsy helps its customers catch up to the latest trends by showcasing trendy items under the banner “popular right now” on their homepage.

-Product recommendations popups are not very common.
+Ecommerce product recommendation popups are not very common.
 So this may give you an edge.
 Depending on where your customers are in their buying cycle, you can guide them in the right direction.
-Recommendation Popups can work the best for your top sellers or seasonal sellers.
+Recommendation Popups can work best for your top sellers or seasonal sellers.

-I came across popup recommendations on NY Forms, a Danish website specializing in sports and leisure clothing.
+NY Forms, a Danish website specializing in sports and leisure clothing, does this well.
 On their category page of fleeces, I came across a slide-in popup saying “the must-haves of the season for women.”

 Once you click on that, it will show three bestselling items related to fleeces.
 And once you click on the CTA, it will take you to the product page for more details.

 A lot of ecommerce websites use impressively creative titles to grab your attention.
-I personally love this website called headphone zone for the kind of recommendations they make on their home page.
+A website called Headphone Zone nails the kind of recommendations they make on their home page.

-A lot of users don’t know what kind of headphones suits them best and to make sure they sell the right product to right people, the website has this recommendation called “Can We Help You Pick a Headphone?”
-Now won’t that make your search easy?
-I certainly made mine.
+A lot of users don’t know what kind of headphones suits them best, and to make sure they sell the right product to the right people, the website has this recommendation called “Can We Help You Pick a Headphone?”

-Another interesting recommendation title is “Working From Home?
-Now this one is quite impactful knowing a lot of people must have invested in buying decent headphone while working from home.
+Another interesting recommendation title is “Working From Home?”
+Now this one is quite impactful, knowing a lot of people must have invested in buying decent headphones while working from home.

 75% of online customers prefer a personalized shopping experience.
 Don’t let them down.
 You can individualize customer experience at scale by incorporating product recommendations on all the relevant sections of your site or App with the help of captivating titles.